Christmas Sale 2023: 24th – 26th November members information: Bellenden Rd

 - Your name (initial of first name and surname) and the price must be on every piece of work (we provide stickers).
 Any additional information/contact details/blurbs should be easily accessible on your storage space.

-- Taking part: £20 must be paid before 12noon on Friday 9th June.
-To sign up please use this link (we have had to increase this to £20 due to rising costs.).
+- Taking part: £20 must be paid before 11am on Friday 24th November.
+To sign up please use this link.

 - FiredUp4: Previously we have given members the option of ‘opting-in’ to donate a further 5% of their takings, which we have then matched.
-This year however we are aware that every penny counts, so instead of asking members to contribute any more from their sales we will instead donate one third of The Kiln Rooms commission to FiredUp4, which works out as 5% of all Sales.
+This year instead of asking members to contribute any more from their sales, we will instead donate one third of The Kiln Rooms commission to FiredUp4, which works out as 5% of all sales.
 For those of you who may like to donate a little more you can do so through the FiredUp4 website.

 - Payments: if you sell work you will be emailed the week after the sale with details of how to get paid.
 We’ll ask for your bank details to make a BACs transfer.

-- All sales go through the front desk and we ask that people not manage their own payments onsite.
+- All sales go through the front desk and we ask that people don’t manage their own payments onsite.

 - Unfortunately, during open studios there can occasionally be thefts.
 We ask everyone to be vigilant and always have an extra couple of people on the rota to minimise the likelihood of this happening.
 We recommend that you keep a record of the work you put into the sale.

 - Pricing of work: It’s important that there is consistency throughout the studios.
-If you are unsure please speak to a member of staff or Shane (and please don’t undersell yourself!)
+If you are unsure, please speak to a member of staff (and please don’t undersell yourself!)
 The Kiln Rooms reserves the right to remove any work in the sale if it’s deemed to be undervalued or impacting on the pricing strategy.
+Please scroll down for more info on pricing.

-- On Friday 9th drinks will be free for all members and staff (those taking part and those not), £1 for those on our classes or ex-members and £2 for anyone else.
+- On Friday 24th, drinks will be free for all members and staff (those taking part and those not), £1 for those on our classes or ex-members, and £2 for anyone else.

 - We supply biodegradable bubble wrap, wrapping paper and paper bags.